 You’re probably wondering about matching your tie's colors to your suit as well.
 Smart thinking.
 Your tie must be darker than your dress shirt.
 As a pointer from Sikasok, move away from the traditional style and try new colors.
 Or better yet, go bold and try statement (or funky) ties!

 If you’re considering patterns, choose only a piece to have a print on it.
-If your suit, necktie, and shirt all have patterns, you’ll look like a mess.
+If the suit, necktie, and shirt you picked out already have patterns, you’ll look like a mess.
 That’s a big no-no in fashion!

-Pocket squares add elegance and character through their prints, fold, and color.
+Pocket squares add elegance and character with their prints, fold, and color.

-You know those old movies where men always added… a tissue in their front blazer pocket?
+You know those old movies where men always add a tissue in their front blazer pocket?
 It’s called a pocket square.
 And yes, people still like to wear it as a suit accessory.

 If you don’t want your tie to steal the whole show, you can add a pocket square to share the attention.
 It builds elegance and character to your look with its print, fold, and color.
 You can choose your pocket square to match your tie’s color.
 It can also be simple or neutral, such as white.
 If your pocket square has patterns, select a single color and let it be your shirt’s main color.
 Socks can also be an option.
 Let the socks work with the pocket square’s color or patterns.